clcoffey/innershift.github.io/content/english/blog/25-10-21-Persona.md

 The stress of high-achievers isn’t just external; it’s **the emotional cost of maintaining a false identity**.

-Wearing a mask year after year creates tension, exhaustion, and disconnection.
+Wearing a mask year after year creates tension, exhaustion, and disconnection, the slow erosion leading to [burnout](/blog/burnout-signal/).
 The deeper issue?
 We often inherit beliefs about worth and success that reward compliance and punish authenticity.
 So even when we “have it all,” it can feel like we have nothing at all.

 > “When we wear the mask, we suppress the whisper of our soul until it becomes a shout we can no longer ignore.”
-> — Cristina Coffey
+> — Anonymous

 ---